 Minn.
 Stat.
-CONTRACTING - BID LAWS Workpaper Section Yes No Reference
+CONTRACTING - BID LAWS Workpaper Section Yes Nο Reference

 Part I. Uniform Municipal and Contracting Law - Applies to All Municipali ties A. Generally, for all municipalities: § 471.345 The estimated contract amount determines whether sealed bids or quotations are required.
 Vendors may submit bids, quotations, and proposals electronically in a form and manner required by the municipality.
 1. Contracts over \$175,000 (sealed bids or best value procurement) a.
 Sealed bids § 471.345, subd.
 3 (1) Have all contracts estimated to exceed \$175,000 been let on sealed bids?
 (2) Have the bids been solicited by public notice?
 Minn.
 Stat. §§ 15.17, 138.17 (3) Were bids preserved and on file if the appropriate records retention period has not expired?
 (See Introduction section entitled "Destruction of Records," pages iii - iv, and the entity's records retention schedule.)
 Minn.
 Stat. § 471.345, subds.
 3a, 4a, and 5 b.
 Best value procurement alternative § 16C.28, subd.
 1 If a best value procurement procedure was used as an alternative: Minn.
 Stat. § 471.345, subds.
 3a, 4a, and 5 (1) Was the contract a contract for construction, building, alteration, improvement, repair or maintenance? § 16C.28, subd.
 1(c) (2) Did the solicitation document state the relative weight of price and other selection criteria?
 (3) Was the award made to the vendor or contractor offering the best value applying the weighted selection criteria?
 (4) If an interview of the vendor's or contractor's personnel was one of the selection criteria, was the relative weight of the interview stated in the solicitation document and applied accordingly?
 Minn.
 Stat. § 16C.28, subd.
 1(c) (2008).
-Contracts from \$25,000 to \$175,000 can be made on sealed bids, by direct negotiation based on quotations, or through best value procurement. § 471.345, subd.
-4 a.
-Sealed bids or quotations (1) Have contracts estimated to exceed \$25,000 but not to exceed \$175,000 been let on sealed bids or negotiated quotes?
-(2) If sealed bids were used, were the requirements of A.1. met?
+Minn.
+Stat. § 471.35, subd.
+2 c.
+Construction manager at risk alternative.
+Minn.
+Stat. § 471.463 If a construction manager at risk procurement procedure was used as an alternative: (1) Was the contract for the construction, alteration, repair, or maintenance work in excess of \$175,000?